-- agency that has the authority to approve medical testing, treatment, or pharmaceutical drug efficacy and appropriateness. - Extended Care: Sanitarium, custodial or respite care (except as provided under Hospice Services), maintenance care, chronic care and private duty nursing. - Eyewear: Glasses, contacts, all eyewear except as noted in specific plan benefits. - Gender Reassignment: The following procedures are considered cosmetic when used to improve the gender specific appearance of an individual who has undergone or is planning to undergo gender reassignment surgery, including, but not limited to: abdominoplasty, blepharoplasty, breast augmentation, brow lift, calf implants, electrolysis, face lift, facial bone reconstruction, facial implants, gluteal augmentation, hair removal/hairplasty (except to treat tissue donor sites for a planned phalloplasty or vaginoplasty procedure), jaw reduction/contouring, lip reduction/enhancement, lipofilling/collagen injections, liposuction, nose implants, pectoral implants, rhinoplasty, thyroid cartilage reduction (chondroplasty), voice modification surgery, voice therapy. - Governmental Facilities: Services or items for which payment is made by or available from the federal or any state government or agency or subdivision of these entities; services or items for which a DHMP member has no legal obligation to pay. - Infertility Services: Artificial insemination, reversal of voluntarily induced infertility (sterilization), procedures considered to be experimental, invitro fertilization, the Gamete Intrafallopian Transfer (GIFT) procedure, surrogate parents, drug therapy for infertility, the costs for services related to each of these excluded procedures, the costs related to sperm collection, preparation and/or storage for members not actually seeking active treatment for infertility utilizing this assisted reproductive technology, the costs related to sperm collection from non-DHMP members. - Learning and Behavior Problems: Special education, counseling, therapy or care for learning disabilities or behavioral problems, whether or not associated with a manifest mental disorder, retardation or other disturbance. - Long-term, Non-structured Treatment Centers - Massage Therapy - Maternity Care: Home deliveries; scheduled, nonmedically necessary Cesarean sections. - Medical Food: Food products for cystic fibrosis or lactose or soy intolerance or other food allergies. - Neurostimulators: Replacements or repairs, including batteries. - Obesity: Maximum on surgical treatment of morbid obesity of once per lifetime.
-Commercial weight loss programs or exercise programs are not covered
+- Experimental Procedures and Drugs: Medical care, \geq procedures, equipment, supplies, and/or pharmaceutics determined by DHMP to be experimental, investigational or not generally accepted in the medical community are not covered.
+This means any medical procedure, equipment, treatment or course of treatment or drugs or medicines that are considered to be unsafe, experimental, or investigational.
+This is determined by formal or informal studies, opinions and references to or by the American Medical Association, the Food and Drug Administration, the Department of Health and Human Services, the National Institutes of Health, the Council of Medical Specialty Societies, experts in the field and any other association or federal program or agency that has the authority to approve medical testing, treatment, or pharmaceutical drug efficacy and appropriateness. - Extended Care: Sanitarium, custodial or respite care (except as provided under Hospice Services), maintenance care, chronic care and private duty nursing. - Eyewear: Glasses, contacts, all eyewear except as noted in specific plan benefits. - Gender Dysphoria: The following procedures are >considered cosmetic when used to improve the gender specific appearance of an individual who has undergone or is planning to undergo gender reassignment surgery, including, but not limited to: abdominoplasty, blepharoplasty, breast augmentation, brow lift, calf implants, electrolysis, face lift, facial bone reconstruction, facial implants, gluteal augmentation, hair removal/hairplasty (except to treat tissue donor sites for a planned phalloplasty or vaginoplasty procedure), jaw reduction/contouring, lip reduction/enhancement, lipofilling/collagen injections, liposuction, nose implants, pectoral implants, rhinoplasty, thyroid cartilage reduction (chondroplasty), voice modification surgery, voice therapy. - Governmental Facilities: Services or items for which payment is made by or available from the federal or any state government or agency or subdivision of these entities; services or items for which a DHMP member has no legal obligation to pay. - Infertility Services: Reversal of voluntarily induced infertility (sterilization), procedures considered to be experimental, invitro fertilization, the Gamete Intrafallopian Transfer (GIFT) procedure, surrogate parents, drug therapy for infertility, the costs for services related to each of these excluded procedures, the costs related to sperm collection, preparation and/or storage for members not actually seeking active treatment for infertility utilizing this assisted reproductive technology, the costs related to sperm collection from non-DHMP members.